ganbarodigital/ts-lib-value-objects/README.md

 class Uuid extends Value<string> {
     public static from(input: string, onError: OnError): Uuid {
+        // enforce the contract / specification!
         mustBeUuidData(input, onError);

-        return new Uuid(input);
+        // if we get here, we *know* that `input` is safe to store return new Uuid(input);
     }
 }